Tyrrrz/CliWrap/Readme.md

 Besides executing a command as a task, CliWrap also supports an alternative model, in which an execution is represented as an event stream.

-This lets you start a command and react to events it produces as it run.
+This lets you start a command and react to events it produces as it runs.
 These events are:

 - `StartedCommandEvent` -- received just once, when the command starts executing.
 Contains the process ID.
 - `StandardOutputCommandEvent` -- received every time the underlying process writes a new line to the output stream.
 Contains the text as string.